 Q. How can I donate?
-A. You may send your check (Made payable to The American Legion Foundation Fund 84) to:
+A. You may send your check (Made payable to The American Legion Foundation.
+In the memo line put Fund 84) to:

 The American Legion Foundation